How could Jesus and His disciples have eaten a Passover meal on Wednesday night? Do you think that lamb was eaten during their meal?

 There does appear to be some historical confirmation that some Jews ate the Passover meal on 14 Nisan, while others ate it on 15 Nisan.
 However, the last portion of John 18:28 indicates that the Jews who brought Jesus to Pilate did not enter the Roman governor's (Pilate's) palace, so as to avoid ceremonial uncleanness, since they wanted to eat the Passover the following evening (at the beginning of 15 Nisan).
 Eating the meal after sunset, when 15 Nisan began, would be consistent with Exodus 12:6-8.

-Jesus ate the Passover meal with His disciples on 14 Nisan (one night earlier than the majority of other Jews would eat it) simply because He would not be alive to eat it the following night.
+Jesus ate the meal with His disciples on 14 Nisan (one night earlier than the majority of other Jews would eat the official Passover meal) simply because He would not be alive to eat it the following night.
 He really did not have a choice to do it at the regular time.
 Otherwise, He could not have been crucified at the same time as the other Passover lambs were slaughtered, at mid-afternoon on 14 Nisan.
+That is when Christ, our Passover lamb, was sacrificed (1 Corinthians 5:7b).

 At any rate, I do not see the necessity for there to have been a lamb at the Last Supper.
 In fact, figuratively speaking, the disciples consumed the "body" and "blood" of the ultimate Passover Lamb, Jesus, when they ate the bread and drank the red wine.
 If anything, it would seem that a roasted lamb on the table would have been an unnecessary distraction from this process, since the supreme Lamb of God was reclining at the table with them.
 More details can be found in the lamb subsection of my overall Passover and crucifixion on Thursday section.